JuliaIBPM/ConstrainedSystems.jl/README.md

 * Tools for solving linear algebra problems with constraints and associated Lagrange multipliers, known generically as *saddle point systems*.
 The sizes of these systems might be large.

-* Time integrators that can incorporate these constraints, such as half-explicit Runge-Kutta (HERK) and integrating factor HERK.
+* Time integrators that can incorporate these constraints, such as half-explicit Runge-Kutta (HERK) and integrating factor Runge-Kutta (IFRK), or their combination (IF-HERK).

+It should be noted that the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package provides a nearly comprehensive set of tools for differential equations.
+However, the current package provides functionality for constrained systems.

 The package is agnostic to the type of systems, and might arise from, e.g., fluid dynamics or rigid-body mechanics.